 This setback was not the end for Sally.
 She graduated with First Class Honours, which got her a place to study Graduate Entry Medicine at Bristol the following year.

 'I can see that the failure I experienced all those years ago, and the unknown situation it forced me in to, enabled me to build resilience – the kind that is vital to work as a doctor under pressure in our NHS.'

-Our Online UCAT Course and Online BMAT Course have helped 97% of our students improve their grades in these exams by exposing them to realistic situations, where they can monitor their progress and watch the improvement over time.
+Our Online UCAT Course and Online BMAT Course have helped 97% of our students improve their grades by exposing them to realistic situations and allowing them to monitor their progress over time.

 Getting exposure to real-life medical situations is necessary for medical school applicants.
 This can be a major roadblock.
 You may not have connections in the medical industry and could be left at a disadvantage.